Animal Tattoo Meanings: On Animism and Tattooing

-Known for their quick thinking, foxes teach us to always be alert!
+Known for their quick thinking, foxes teach us always to be alert!

 Tiny Creatures, Big Messages!

-Dragonflies are known for being resplendent and absolutely stunning.
+Dragonflies are known for being resplendent and stunning.
 And why wouldn’t they – they are all about being a free spirit!

 They symbolize change – from mental and emotional to physical – and are a sign that things are about to shift.

 A dragonfly tattoo is a great way to remind yourself that life is a wild ride!
-These beautiful creatures teach us to always be open to change.
+These beautiful creatures teach us always to be open to change.

-Butterflies come in so many colours, it’s hard not to smile when we see one gently flit past!
+Butterflies come in so many colours, and it’s hard not to smile when we see one gently flit past!
 Butterflies represent change and joy.

-In addition to change, butterflies also represent luck, which makes them perfect for a tattoo that is meant to represent a new phase of your life.
+In addition to change, butterflies also represent luck, which makes them perfect for a tattoo that is meant to render a new phase of your life.
 This might be why they’re so popular around New Year!

 Moths are known to be nocturnal, yet for some unexplained reason, they are drawn to light!
 These ancient little creatures are thought to be in tune with nature and use the moonlight to navigate their flight.

-Moths symbolize determination and faith, but more than anything, they are a reminder to never stop searching for the light in the dark.
+Moths symbolize determination and faith, but more than anything, they are a reminder – never to stop searching for the light in the dark.

 They also, however, remind us to know our path.
 Follow the light, but make sure you don’t get burned!